 Which Futon mattress thickness should I choose?

-A : We offer a total of four mattress grades for your futon.
+A : We offer a total of three mattress grades for your futon.
 With some limited to specific frames, as laid out on our product pages, this can help to narrow your decision down.
 The most important consideration when choosing your futon mattress is that the deeper it is, the more comfortable it will be.

 Standard Futon Mattresses.

 Deluxe Futon Mattresses.

 A : At Futon Sofa Beds Direct, we offer two grades of fabric to cover your futon sofa bed mattress – Basic and Premium.

 The Basic grade futon covers are made from 100% natural cotton.
 Though limiting your choice of design and mattress density, the cotton drill is more breathable and available in a variety of colours.